 Raufarholshellir is a lava tube cave, meaning it was formed, following the sudden flash-cooling of lava during a volcanic eruption.
 It owes its existence to the Leitahraun eruption, which occurred around 5200 years ago in a volcano that lies to the east of the famous Blafjoll mountains.
 The cave was discovered by geologists in 1950 and had a host of stalactites decorating its ceiling, however, unfortunately, they have largely disappeared over the past half-century thanks to the many people who have visited the cave.
 If you want to explore an ancient volcanic conduit that is mesmerizingly beautiful, then Raufarholshellir may just be the place for you.

-This tour is offered with pickup service from Reykjavik twice per day.
-Please note that the tour will take approximately 3 hours in total with the pickup and drop off service.
-If you do need transportation from Reykjavik, please choose the “With Pickup” option in the booking widget on the right side.
+This tour is offered with a pickup service from Reykjavik once per day.
+Please note that the tour will take approximately 3 hours in total with the pickup and drop-off service.
+If you need transportation from Reykjavik, please choose the “FROM REYKJAVIK” option in the booking widget on the right side.

 We provide you with a headlight and a helmet.

 Like always in Iceland, it’s best to dress in layers.
 Warm layers closest to you preferably wool/thermal underwear, pants sweater and on top waterproof outdoor clothing.
 We also recommend that you wear good hiking boots and gloves.
 Jeans have proven to be a bad choice.